jkingportfolio/CI_PP2_Connect4/README.md

 ![New game modal](docs/features/feature-new-game-modal.png)

-##### Who do you want to play
+##### Who do you want to play?

 - The choice between a computer player which randomly selects a move or a human player to play against locally using the same device.
+The current opponents button will be coloured green.

-##### Are you sure you want to start a new game
+##### Are you sure you want to start a new game?

 - The option to confirm changes to opponent and start a new game or cancel and return to the current game.